6 Signs You Need a Scalp Detox Treatment (and How to Do It)

 Prioritize Your Scalp Health

 All of these steps are a great way to begin your scalp detox process and, in most cases, should clear up your symptoms immediately.
-However, if you have more serious scalp problems that persist after trying at-home scalp detox treatments, it might be time to make an appointment with a licensed trichologist or dermatologist for prescription-strength products.
+However, if you have more serious scalp problems that persist after trying at-home scalp detox serums, it might be time to make an appointment with a licensed trichologist or dermatologist for prescription-strength products.

 More From VEGAMOUR